 Many people with anxiety believe they have developed peripheral neuropathy, and some even believe that anxiety can cause it.
 But does anxiety cause peripheral neuropathy, and how can you reduce the sensations?

 Nerve damage is serious business.
 Talk to your doctor if you think you suffer from this condition, and make sure that you're doing whatever you can to stop the symptoms based on your doctor's help.
-Also, make sure you take my free 7 minute anxiety test now to find out about your anxiety levels and treatments.
+If you also have anxiety, take our free 7 minute anxiety test to score the severity of your symptoms and learn ways to control it.

 Types of Anxiety and Peripheral Neuropathy